-To avoide any parking issues within the National Park, hop on one of the free shuttles offered during the summer months at the Estes Park Visitor center.
+To avoid any parking issues within the National Park, hop on one of the free shuttles offered during the summer months at the Estes Park Visitor Center.
 They will take you all around Rocky Mountain National Park.

 Best Hikes In Rocky Mountain National Park

 If you like to hike then I’m sure you’ll enjoy yourselves on Rocky Mountain National Park hiking trails!
 From lakeside strolls to climbs that will make you feel like you’re on top of the world, hikes in Rocky Mountain National Park have a wide range that can fit any mood and ability.

 Unfortunately, the 2013 flood in the area damaged several trails.
 This flood made such an impact that some areas are now closed while some are being repaired.
 Read more on the flood impacts here.

 Despite this, several Rocky Mountain National Park hikes are still available for your trip!
 Here we made a list of the best hikes in Rocky Mountain National Park.

 For families visiting like us, it’s good to start on accessible trails.
 Coyote Valley Trail is a gentle valley located on the Upper Colorado River.

 The wildlife sightings can make the experience even better!
 Take this trail and you just might come across an elk or a moose during the mornings and early evenings.